kaiachain/kaia/kaiax/gov/headergov/README.md

 # kaiax/gov/headergov

 This module is responsible for providing the governance parameter set from **header governance** at a given block number.
+This module is not meant to be used by any modules except for gov.

 ## Concepts